rustdesk/rustdesk-server-pro/README.md

-# rustdesk-sever-pro
+# rustdesk-server-pro
 Some scripts for RustDesk Server Pro are hosted here.

-# Scripts are AGPL the pro server is not!
+# Scripts are AGPL, the pro server is not!

-If you are looking for the opensource version please go to [Rustdesk Server](https://github.com/rustdesk/rustdesk-server)
+If you are looking for the open source version please go to [RustDesk Server](https://github.com/rustdesk/rustdesk-server)